Fire Emblem: Genealogy of the Holy War: Development

 Production on Genealogy of the Holy War began after the completion of Fire Emblem: Mystery of the Emblem in 1994.
 Returning staff included series creator Shouzou Kaga, who acted as director, designer and scenario writer; composer Yuka Tsujiyoko, who had handled all previous entries in the series; and Nintendo producer Gunpei Yokoi.
-Genealogy of the Holy War would be the last game produced by Yokoi.
+Genealogy of the Holy War would be the last Fire Emblem game produced by Yokoi.
 Character design was handled primarily by Katsuyoshi Koya, who had previously worked on Mystery of the Emblem: it would be Koya's last work on the series, as both he and Kaga were unsatisfied with the quality of his illustrations.
 Additional work was done by Mayumi Hirota.
 This was later blamed upon severe time constraints when compared to the development of Mystery of the Emblem.
 In contrast, Kaga was enthusiastic about Hirota's work, praising how she managed to capture his visions for the characters.
 The overall development was turbulent due to a general staff changeover between Mystery of the Emblem and Genealogy of the Holy War, in addition to most of the production team moving offices.
 According to future series producer Masahiro Higuchi, the initial concept for Genealogy of the Holy War was so different from the typical Fire Emblem game that it was instead dubbed "Holy Sword Emblem Kaiser".
 This name had to be dropped due to space limitations and other unspecified issues, and as its content was coming more in line with the Fire Emblem series, its title was changed to "Sword Emblem".
 It was eventually given the Fire Emblem title when its mechanics settled into their current form.